Advice - General / Employment status

 Employed or self-employed?

 This may have wide-ranging implications for the freelance in terms of their tax liability.
-An advantage of self-employment is that business expenses can be claimed as costs against gross income, reducing taxable income.
-However, the self-employed have no entitlement to sick leave, maternity pay, or company pension provision.
+An advantage of self-employment is that business expenses can be claimed as costs against gross income, reducing taxable income and hence tax paid.
+However, the self-employed have no entitlement to sick leave, maternity or paternity pay, or company pension provision.

 Being primarily self-employed does not necessarily mean you will be classed as self-employed for the purposes of any particular job you take on.
 Each job will be considered on its merit.